Effort is the bane of your customer experience. Or, as I like to say, “Thinking is bad.” But is customer effort the right measurement to use?

 Is the Customer Effort or Net Easy Score right for you?
 It’s compelling.
 There isn’t one score that makes sense for everybody.
 But one bank found that simplicity (an alternative to easy) was their best predictor of referrals – even better than likelihood to recommend.
 So it’s certainly worth considering as part of your measurement strategy.

-There’s a webinar below that I conducted with nanoRep where I lay out more details on measuring and reducing effort.
+There’s a webinar that I conducted with nanoRep where I lay out more details on measuring and reducing effort.
 I end that webinar with four steps to create a simpler experience:

 I hope you find this advice easy to follow…